Variance reduction techniques for stochastic proximal point algorithms

 Let $\bxs^* \in \argmin F$.
 As $F$ is $L$-Lipschitz smooth, from the Descent Lemma \cite[Lemma 1.2.3]{nesterov2003introductory}, we have

 In particular,

 Using \eqref{eq:20230313b} with $\bx^k$ in \eqref{eq:20230313a}, we get

-\end{proof} \begin{remark}\ \begin{enumerate}[label={\rm (\roman*)}] \item The convergence rate of order $\grandO{\frac{1}{k}}$ for the general variance reduction scheme \ref{algo:unified}, with constant stepsize, as stated in Theorem \ref{theo:unifiedmainonlyconvex}, is an improved extension of the one found for the vanilla stochastic proximal gradient method (see e.g. \cite[Proposition $3.8$]{asi2019stochastic}).
-It is important to mention that the convergence with a constant step-size is no longer true when $D$ in Assumption \ref{ass:b2} is positive.
-As we shall see in Section \ref{sect:appli} several choices for the variance term $\bg_{k}$ in Algorithm \ref{algo:unified} can be beneficial regarding this issue, providing Assumption \ref{ass:b2} with $D\leq 0$. \item The geometric rates as stated in Theorem \ref{theo:unifiedmain} have some similarity with the ones found in \cite[Theorem $4.1$]{gorbunov2020unified}, where the authors present a unified study for variance reduced stochastic (explicit) gradient methods.
+\end{proof} \begin{remark}\ \begin{enumerate}[label={\rm (\roman*)}] \item The convergence rate of order $\grandO{\frac{1}{k}}$ for the general variance reduction scheme \ref{algo:unified}, with constant step size, as stated in Theorem \ref{theo:unifiedmainonlyconvex}, is an improved extension of the one found for the vanilla stochastic proximal gradient method (see e.g. \cite[Proposition $3.8$]{asi2019stochastic}).
+It is important to mention that the convergence with a constant step size is no longer true when $D$ in Assumption \ref{ass:b2} is positive.
+As we shall see in Section \ref{sect:appli} several choices for the variance term $\bg_{k}$ in Algorithm \ref{algo:unified} can be beneficial regarding this issue, provided Assumption \ref{ass:b2} with $D\leq 0$. \item The linear rates as stated in Theorem \ref{theo:unifiedmain} have some similarity with the ones found in \cite[Theorem $4.1$]{gorbunov2020unified}, where the authors present a unified study for variance-reduced stochastic (explicit) gradient methods.
 However we note that the Polyak-{\L}ojasiewicz condition \eqref{PL condition} on $F$ used here is slightly weaker than the quasi-strong convexity used in \cite[Assumption $4.2$]{gorbunov2020unified}. \end{enumerate} \end{remark} \end{section} \begin{section}{Derivation of stochastic proximal point type algorithms} In this section, we provide and analyze several instances of the general scheme \ref{algo:unified}, corresponding to different choices of the variance reduction term $\bg^{k}$.
-In particular in the next paragraphs we describe four different schemes, namely stochastic proximal point algorithm (SPPA), Stochastic Variance Reduced Proximal (SVRP) algorithm, Loopless SVRP (L-SVRP) and Stochastic Aggregate Proximal Algorithm (SAPA).
+In particular in the next paragraphs we describe four different schemes, namely Stochastic Proximal Point Algorithm (SPPA), Stochastic Variance-reduced Proximal (SVRP) algorithm, Loopless SVRP (L-SVRP) and Stochastic Average Proximal Algorithm (SAPA).